pnnl/doa/README.md

 # Installation
-Go to the doa directory and type
+Go to the doa directory where setup.py is located and type,

 ```
 pip install .